 Next, pour one scoop of Powerizer Complete into a 16 oz. squeeze bottle.
 You may purchase condiment bottles from the Dollar Store.
 They have a breath-tip and a wide opening, which makes it easy to pour detergent inside.
 Squeeze Powerizer into the bowl, starting at the toilet's brim to pre-treat the stains that usually start where the water enters the bowl.
 Allow the detergent to sit for up to 8 hours.
 Come back and scrub.
 If the stains are not removing, move to the next tip.

-Use Powerizer Complete in a Paste.
+Use Powerizer Complete in a Bathroom Cleanser.

 Sprinkle Powerizer Complete granules onto the stains inside the bowl.
 If you have trouble getting it attached to the upper brim or sides of the toilet, use a few sheets of moist toilet paper to trap the detergent.
 Here is how: First, sprinkle the detergent into the empty bowl and add a quick squirt of Powerizer solution if the toilet has dried completely.
-Pull about three to four sheets of toilet paper off the roll and mist it with water, lay the toilet paper over the paste and slide it up and into the crevice of the toilet bowl inner rim.
-Be sure to grab the Powerizer Complete paste with it.
+Pull about three to four sheets of toilet paper off the roll and mist it with water, lay the toilet paper over the toilet cleaner and slide it up and into the crevice of the toilet bowl inner rim.
+Be sure to grab the Powerizer Complete cleanser with it.

 We recommend toilet paper or tissue paper, which breaks apart and tears easily in the bowl before flushing.
 It's a safer choice, so avoid using a paper towel, which is more likely to clog your toilet.